knulli-cfw/knulli.org/docs/devices/trimui/smart-pro.md

 * You can use the stock kernel, bootloader, and u-boot from the stock SDCARD.
 See below for instructions on how to extract those.
 * You can compile the included kernel with the source code of this distribution, however, note that there will be a few elements that are missing

-The firwmare included in releases uses the kernel, bootloader, and u-boot from the stock firmware.
+The firmwmare included in releases uses the kernel, bootloader, and u-boot from the stock firmware.

 You can read [this page](../../guides/A133-firmware-extract.md) to learn how to extract the bootloader, u-boot, and kernel from the stock firmware.